jewelsofthought/neshama/site/posts/neshama/love_greek.md

 > Eros: sexual, erotic
 > definition: love based on physical appearance
-> when you eros-love someone, you give to receive, and don’t receive. this type of love is much like lust but lust is not a type of love, it is an infatuation.
+> when you eros-love someone, you give to receive, and don't receive. this type of love is much like lust but lust is not a type of love, it is an infatuation.

 Eros was the Greek God of love and sexual desire.
 He was shooting golden arrows into the hearts of both mortals and immortals without warning.
 The Greeks feared that kind of love the most because it was dangerous and could get them into the most trouble.
 Eros is defined as divine beauty or lust.
-Eros is mainly based on sexual attraction and it is where the term “erotica” came from.
+Eros is mainly based on sexual attraction and it is where the term "erotica" came from.

 Example of Eros love: A young couple that meets and immediately feels attracted, and lustful, towards one another.

 ### Philia: Love of the mind

-> Philia or Phileo: friendship, “brotherly love”
+> Philia or Phileo: friendship, "brotherly love"
 > definition: love based on common interests or bonds
 > when you phileo-love someone, its a relationship where you give to receive.